keethus/mc-theme/README.md

 1. Restart Home Assistant after installation.
 2. Go to your user profile in Home Assistant.
-3. Select the "Majascesis" theme from the theme dropdown.
+3. Select the "MC" theme from the theme dropdown.

 ## Troubleshooting
 - If the theme does not appear, ensure you have enabled themes in `configuration.yaml` and placed the file in the correct folder.